 Halcion Drug Warnings:

-There have been 3 drug regulatory agency warnings from two countries (United States and United Kingdom).
+There have been three drug regulatory agency warnings from two countries (United Kingdom and United States) on Halcion (or triazolam).
 These include the following (note that some warnings cite more than one side effect, so the list below may not be equal to the total number of warnings):

 1 warning on Halcion causing depression

 1 warning on Halcion causing swelling

 Halcion Drug Studies:

 There have been four studies done in four countries (Canada, France, United Kingdom and United States) on Halcion (or triazolam).
 These include the following (note that some studies cite more than one side effect, so the list below may not be equal to the total number of studies):

 1 study on Halcion causing death or increased risk of death

 Adverse Reaction Reports Filed with the US FDA: There have been 548 adverse reactions reported to the US FDA in connection with Halcion.

 The FDA estimates that less than 1% of all serious events are ever reported to it, so the actual number of side effects occurring are most certainly higher.